Background

 It encourages one to measure one's self-worth and to form an identity, to coalesce an identity around one's relative accomplishments.

-People keep comparing themselves to other people in order to establish the sense of identity and regulate the sense of self-worth which is composed of self-esteem and self-confidence.
+People keep comparing themselves to other people in order to establish the sense of identity and regulate the sense of self-worth which is comprised of self-esteem and self-confidence.

-This constant comparison, constant measuring against, fosters and engenders only negative emotions such as pathological egotism.
+This constant comparison, constant measuring against fosters and engenders only negative emotions such as pathological envy.

 No wonder we have this pandemic of anxiety, stress and depression.